timgivois/walmartrecruiting/README.md

 Once the data set had new variables, and transformed variables, it was eliminated "redundant" rows.
 Using the *gropu_by* function in pandas, se had one row per _VisitNumber_, also, it was eliminated the variables _ScanCount_ and _Upc_, because those variables were represented in new _num items_ and _num purchased_ variables.

 The final data_frame, the input for machine learning models, had one row per _Visit Number_ with one label _TripType_.

+### Reduction of dimensionality
+Before data used in machine learning algorithms, it was transformed to a lower dimensionality usin PCA, in order to preserve the "most" important features of data, and decrese training time of algorithms.

 ### Pipeline Prediction
 In this part, it was depeveloped a "magic loop", which tested many models with differerent hiperparameters.